Personality Processes Laboratory

 Dr Sonja Heintz (University of Plymouth)

-Professor Neil McNaughton (University of Otago)
+Professor Kou Murayama (University of Tubingen)

 Professor Alan Pickering (Goldsmiths, University of London)